transmute-industries/draft-ietf-spice-charter/charter.md

 ## Goal

+The SPICE working group will:

+- Register claims that are in JWT in the CWT registry to enable digital credentials to transistion from one security format to another.
-The SPICE working group will develop a framework and recommendations for deploying digital credentials based on JOSE and COSE.
+- Develop a framework and recommendations for deploying digital credentials based on JOSE and COSE.

-The SPICE working group will develop profiles of CWT/CWP, JWT/JWP (Digitial Credential Profiles) that enable the semantic interchangeability required by use cases, for example, the SPICE working group may register claims that are in JWT in the CWT registry to enable digital credentials to transistion from one security format to another.
+- Develop profiles of CWT/CWP, JWT/JWP (Digitial Credential Profiles) that enable the semantic interchangeability required by use cases, for example, the SPICE working group

-The SPICE working group will define common conventions for key discovery (Metadata Discovery) that support verification and other issue, holder and verifier related capabilities.
+- define common conventions for key discovery (Metadata Discovery) that support verification and other issue, holder and verifier related capabilities.

-The working group will coordinate with RATS, OAuth, JOSE, COSE and SCITT working in related areas in the identity and credential space.
+- Coordinate with RATS, OAuth, JOSE, COSE and SCITT working in related areas in the identity and credential space.
 The WG will also build on cryptographic primitives defined in the CFRG (e.g., BBS Signatures) and will not define novel cryptographic schemes.

 ## Program of Work